makersacademy/takeaway-challenge/README.md

 So that I can order the meal I want
 I would like to be able to select some number of several available dishes

-* Have been following the walk through from  https://www.youtube.com/watch?v=mgiJKdH9x8c&feature=youtu.be for the takeaway challenge

 |  input                      |  output       |
 |takeaway.place_order(dishes) | dishes.each do |item, quantity| |
 | Order.new                   | @order,  @menu    |